0xFNDH/MERSA/README.md

      .                                    .
 ```

-## Tremeris Kynigoskylo (Three Headed Hound)
+## Tremeris Kynigoskylo (Cerberus)
 > MERSA and MELOS are a less potent iteration of the Tremeris Kynigoskylo (TK-PoC) developed by 0xFNDH.
-MERSA poses a significantly lower risk and can be detected through various network intrusion detection systems and network monitoring applications.
+MERSA and MELOS pose a significantly lower risk and can be detected through various network intrusion detection systems and network monitoring applications.
 However, TK-PoC was created to covertly extract files from internal networks without being detected or displaying any unusual activity.
 TK-PoC does not expose the device that is receiving the exfiltrated data, and it is also aided by the fact that Cisco does not log multicast traffic by default.
 MERSA and MELOS are proof-of-concept and do NOT demonstrate the full exploitability of multicast.
 If your goal is to maximize the effective security of your network, please take into consideration how protocols like multicast move throughout your network.

 > This research is designed to raise awareness of the potential risks associated with multicast.